-Every blogger who wants to increase their page views to their blog is using Pinterest.
+Every blogger who wants to increase the page views of their blog is using Pinterest.
 Pinterest helps the user to get information based on their interests.
-Users will find articles and pictures that interest them and pin to their accounts using “boards.”
+Users will find articles and pictures that interest them and pin them to their accounts using “boards.”

-Pinterest is growing rapidly now, and it will reach a peak level in 2020 and in the coming years.
+Pinterest is growing rapidly now, and it will reach a peak level in 2021 and the coming years.
 However, Pinterest changes its algorithm every week here and there.
 So, it’s better to be up to date with the algorithm changes happening on Pinterest.

 1. Bulk Follow/Unfollow